 The Smart PV and OLED Board is intended to be used with a Source Meter.
 Easy JV Sweep software has been designed for use with the Keithley 2612B SMU (see note 1).
 Should you wish to use an alternative SMU and write your own program, you can incorporate the Smartboard control code in the section "Sample Code to Control the Smartboard" at the bottom of the page.

 An interchangeable substrate board means the multiplexer is compatible with all Ossila substrate systems.
-We are also able to customise the board to suit your substrate designs, allowing you to use of a wide range of substrate geometries and pixel layouts.

 Easy to Use